 Although this is far from the highest mountain pass in India, it is the highest that you can access with just the regular Protected Area Pass/ILP.
 No other permits are required.

-The road to the top is surprisingly decent and you should be able to get up there without too many issues on car or bike.
+The road to the top is surprisingly decent and you should be able to get up there without too many issues in a car or on a bike.

 4. Suge La, Tibet (China) - 5,430 m (17,815 ft)